chillinflute/ChrisxSam-Planner/Essay II/Vienna Essay II 2332158.md

 - what the "prevailing views of gender" were, at this time
 - the manner in which both male and female characters were portrayed
-- how this was received by audiences, i.e. both the critical reception and the reaction of the general public
+- how this was received by audiences, i.e. both the critical reception and the reaction of the general public I will also be using examples of female musicians in Vienna at the time in order to compare and contrast the ways in which their lives were lead against the characters in the operas

 As one of the most narrative-based forms of musical genre exemplifying modernist features, when considering musical examples, this essay will focus almost exclusively on opera.
 Programmatic music, and other forms that have potential to portray gendered characters, tend to be more abstract; the composer's intentions are more obscure, and the success with which these are portrayed, as well as the audience's internalisation of these ideas, become more difficult to define with certainty.